pharmaverse/admiralci/README.md

 ### [`links.yml`](./github/workflows/links.yml)

 This workflow checks whether URLs embedded in code and documentation are valid.
-Invalid URLs reults in workflow failures.
+Invalid URLs result in workflow failures.
 This workflow uses [`lychee`](https://github.com/lycheeverse/lychee) to detect broken links.
 Occasionally this check will detect false positives of urls that look like urls.
 To remedy, please add this false positive to the